Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Cancer is opportunistic

 Cancer is highly opportunistic.
-This means that it will adapt to its environment to feed on any fuel it can get access to (i.e. carbohydrate, protein, fat and even ketones).
+This means that it will adapt to its environment and feed on any fuel it can access (e.g., carbohydrates, protein, fat, and even ketones).

 While we can decrease the availability of the nutrients that tend to fuel cancer the most, you need to be aware that cancer can adapt and change fuel sources.